 These Buttermilk Glazed Blueberry Doughnuts are baked not fried.
 Loaded with sweet fresh blueberries encased in a tender cake-like batter then glazed with a sweet buttermilk glaze turning them into a bonefide indulgence worthy to be served at any time of year.
 These doughnuts have a softer texture than a fried doughnut and go down easy with a cup of hot tea or coffee.
 Serve them for brunch, or as a sweet treat or dessert any time of day.

 Homemade doughnuts are fun to make and many are deep fried.
-I don’t mind that at all but, sometimes a baked doughnut can satisfy our sweet craving with much easier prep and clean-up.
+I don’t mind a deep fried doughnut at all but, sometimes a baked doughnut can satisfy our sweet cravings with much easier prep, clean-up and calories.
 This recipe starts with creamed butter and sugar much like a cake giving an incredibly tender crumb to the texture.
 To give them the classic shape you will need doughnut pans available almost everywhere now at big box stores like Target and Walmart as well as specialty kitchen stores and craft stores such as Michael’s and A.C.
 Moore.
 They typically come standard with 6 cavities but, who on earth only wants 6 doughnuts?
-My boys would have those eaten before they’re cooled and glazed!
+My boys would have those eaten before they’ve had time to cool.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!